bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 ---
 # 🤖 uh-halp-data

-Over the Christmas break I've been working on a dataset to train a small model that can be used to run [uh-halp](/dev/python/uh-halp) offline.
+Over the Christmas break I started working on a dataset to train a small model that can be used to run [uh-halp](/dev/python/uh-halp) offline.

-This has been a bit of a slog.
+Putting it mildly, this has been a bit of a slog.

+## 💤 tl;dr

+* 🤖 I generated a ton of data for fine-tuning LLMs to help with command line tasks.
+* ✅ Project is WTFPL licensed.
+* [🐱 source](https://github.com/bitplane/uh-halp-data) is on github, along
+  with released data.

 ## 📺 uh what?

-The app is a command line tool that tells you what to type on the command line, for people who are old and forgetful like me.
+`uh` is a command line tool that tells you what to type on the command line, for people who are old and forgetful like me.
 A picture is worth 0x1000 DWORDS, and a video even more.